xplorer˛ Quick Start Guide

 Overview

 The main window is shown in Figure 1.
 There are four main areas: The active and inactive folder views, the folder tree and the quick previewer window.
 A toolbar, menu and status bars complete the picture.
-If this appearence looks rather complicated, you can turn off all the elements you don't need (from View menu), e.g. the tree, the previewer, even the second folder pane.
+If this appearance looks rather complicated, you can turn off all the elements you don't need (from View menu), e.g. the tree, the previewer, even the second folder pane.

 Figure 1.
 The main window